This story led my 2011 National Press Photographers Association Television Video Editor of the Year entry.

 I’m honored to receive this award for the 4th time in my career.
 There are teachable moments in every story.

-Gratitude is a Common Denominator is the story to watch for this post.
+Gratitude is a Common Denominator is a story to watch for this post.

 This is a one hour edit.

-Here are some tips for editing under deadline.
+Here are some tips for editing under the deadline.

 - Lay down all your narration to the timeline

 - Lay down all your SOTS to the timeline

 - Lay down as many natural sound breaks, and you are aware of (more on this later)